arup-group/gofer-news/news/level-up-webinar/details.md

-# Level Up Your FEA with Oasys Gofer! - Webinar
+# Level up your FEA with Oasys Gofer! - Webinar
-10 October 2024
+21st October 2024

 ![Gofer with video game styling and the words 'level up'](https://b2c-templates-arup.s3-eu-west-1.amazonaws.com/gofer/gofer-level-up_top_image.svg)

-Join us on **17th October, 2024 at 14:00 UTC+1** for our webinar Level Up Your FEA With Oasys Gofer: Consolidation and real-world applications.
-Presented by our very own **Matthew Brown**, Senior Geotechnical Engineer and **Samila Bandara**, Senior Computational Scientist, the team will dig into the latest capabilities, demonstrate benchmarking examples, and discuss the potentials of the User API to inspire you.
+On 17th October we delivered our webinar **Level Up Your FEA With Oasys Gofer: Consolidation and real-world applications**.
+Presented by our very own **Matthew Brown**, Senior Geotechnical Engineer and **Samila Bandara**, Senior Computational Scientist, the team dug into the latest capabilities, demonstrate benchmarking examples, and discussed the potentials of the User API to inspire you.

 ## What’s new?